 Jim was one of nine children born to Harry Hardwick Holderness, a Parish Priest of Adlingfleet, England and his wife Mary.
 Jim went to St. Edmund’s Clergy Orphan School in Canterbury, his father having died when he was just over three years old.

-When young Jim turned 17, his uncle, Christopher (“Kit”) proposed that he should join him in Rhodesia.
+When young Jim turned 17, his brother, Christopher (“Kit”) proposed that he should join him in Rhodesia.
 Jim needed little prodding and, with the Anglo Boer War coming to an end, travelling out to Cape Town by ship then took the train up to Bulawayo arriving there early in 1902.
 Whilst at Kimberly, Jim had seen a newspaper billboard telling of the death of Rhodes.
 As soon as he arrived at Bulawayo Station he bought a bicycle from Duly’s so that he could ride out to Matopos for Rhodes’ funeral.

 Jim was employed as the Judge’s Clerk of Judge Joseph Vincent, who was Senior Judge of the High Court of Southern Rhodesia.
 Judge Vincent mentored his young clerk, took him on circuit and generally encouraged him in every way possible.

 Jim had served articles with Frames and Coghlan in Bulawayo.
 He was taken on by Arthur Scanlen as a professional assistant on 1 January 1906.
 At that time, Arthur Scanlen was in partnership with “Jimmy” Nicholas, whose sister “Birdie”, was Arthur’s wife.
 The firm at that time was known as ‘Scanlens’ and the firm’s offices were in United Rhodesia Goldfields Offices, later known as Haddon Hall.
 It was situated at the southwest corner of the junction of Pioneer Street and Manica Road diagonally opposite the Queens Hotel.